-On Fort Carson and PCMS, firearms used for hunting may be transported in the passenger compartment or trunk of a vehicle as long as they are unloaded and cased, and only while the possessor of the firearm(s) is actively engaged in hunting in accordance with Fort Carson Regulation 210 -18 (FC Reg 210-18) dated 15 Jan 2010.
+On Fort Carson and PCMS, firearms used for hunting may be transported in the passenger compartment or trunk of a vehicle as long as they are unloaded and cased, and only while the possessor of the firearm(s) is actively engaged in hunting in accordance with Fort Carson Regulation 190-4 dated 3 October 2017.
 A loaded firearm means a firearm that has ammunition inserted into the firearm, even if a round is not chambered.
 As an exception, muzzleloaders may be transported with a round in the chamber as long as the firing cap or priming powder is removed rendering it unable to fire.
 When transported, all ammunition shall be in a container, separate from any firearm.
-Chapter 2 of FC Reg 210-18 details transporting and using firearms on Fort Carson.
-Click HERE to see more information in FC Reg 210-18.
+Chapter 2 of FC Reg 190-4 details transporting and using firearms on Fort Carson.
+FC Reg 190-4 link is at the top of the page.

 Target practice and sighting weapons are allowed only at Fort Carson designated ranges.
 Contact Range Control for additional information.

 Recreationists will not shoot a firearm within 100 yards of the installation boundary, Turkey Creek Ranch Recreation Area and other non-hunting recreation areas, buildings, camps, or any training area occupied by soldiers.
 Recreationists will not shoot from, across, or within 50 feet of the centerline of a designated recreation road, Main Supply Route (MSR), or numbered road or route on Fort Carson or PCMS.